gjghfd/hydraserve-artifact/ae_scripts/README.md

 sh ./coldstart.sh $exec_type $model_set $backend
 ```

-After the experiments for all settings have completed, use `figure7.py` to generate the figure `figs/figure7.pdf`.
+After the experiments for all settings have completed, run `python figure7.py` to generate the figure `figs/figure7.pdf`.

 ## Figure 9 (End-to-End Performance)